-The federal government passed two transportation bills, the Moving Ahead for Progress in the 21st Century (MAP-21) in 2012 and the Fixing Surface Transportation in the 21st Century (FAST Act) in 2015.
-Among other things, they require metropolitan planning organizations to establish performance-based planning practices.
+As discussed earlier, the federal government passed two transportation bills, the Moving Ahead for Progress in the 21st Century (MAP-21) in 2012 and the Fixing Surface Transportation in the 21st Century (FAST Act) in 2015, which together have substantially changed the milieu of transportation planning practice.
+Among other things, the bills require Metropolitan Planning Organizations (MPOs) to establish performance-based planning routines.
 In order to comply with MAP-21 changes, MPOs across the country adopted and implemented programs and performance targets, and set priorities based on performance measures.
+The FAST Act reaffirms this requirement.

-According to the laws, performance will be judged on a system-wide level, and should be tied to project prioritization.
-As such, the 2045 RTP proposes certain performance measures to represent this principle at a regional level.
+According to the laws, performance will be judged on a system-wide level and should be tied to project prioritization.
+As such, the 2045 RTP proposes certain performance measures to represent this principle at a regional level (Figure B-9).
 Because MAP-21 requires that transportation system challenges be addressed through a data driven, performance-based approach, measures selected were chosen mainly because they were focused on system performance and assets, sensitive to various transportation modes, and had a nexus to the established goals.

-Several challenges exist for some of the performance measures such as the lack of available, useable or consistent data.
-H-GAC and TxDOT are addressing these deficiencies to improve data collection methods and expand collection efforts to data suitable to accurately set performance targets.
-For example, TxDOT is adapting their pavement collection methods to align with the federal criteria.
+Several challenges exist for some of the performance measures, such as the lack of available, useable or consistent data.
+H-GAC and TxDOT are addressing these deficiencies by improving data collection methods and expanding collection efforts to obtain data suitable to accurately set performance targets.
+For example, TxDOT is adapting its pavement collection methods to align with the federal criteria.
 Additionally, H-GAC is exploring new data collection for the System Performance measures.
-As required by the federal measures, H-GAC will periodically review, analyze performance measure data, and will report how target progress has been achieved by the MPO for the target years of 2020 and 2022.
+As required by the federal rules, H-GAC will periodically review, analyze performance measure data, and will report how target progress has been achieved by the MPO for the target years of 2020 and 2022.

-The following section describes each measure, the manner in which it is measured, and the desired outcome for each measure.
-Given the broad scope and time horizon of the plan, these performance measures identify various factors that encompass topics including asset management, congestion, safety, environment, and economic competitiveness that will help assess progress towards meeting the plan's vision and goals.
-While the desire is to see a dramatic improvement in each performance measure area, limited funding and other factors that influence system utilization, the desired outcomes for the performance measures cannot be reduced in absolute terms.
+The following section describes each performance measure, detailing the way it is measured and describing the desired outcome.
+The performance measures include factors like asset management, congestion, safety, environment, and economic competitiveness, which are intended to help the assessment of progress towards meeting the 2045 RTP plan's vision and goals.
+While the desire is to see a dramatic improvement in each performance measure area, limited funding and other factors that influence system utilization may work in such a way that selected performance measures might not always be reduced in absolute terms.